Timeline: Bidding war for Dollar Thrifty

 May 3 - Avis Budget says it is interested in making a "substantially higher" offer than Hertz.

-May 4 - Dollar Thrifty says it would be willing to entertain a higher offer from Avis.

-May 6 - Avis says it plans to begin due diligence for a possible bid that could top Hertz's offer.

-May 13 - Avis says it filed with U.S. regulators for antitrust approval for a potential acquisition of Dollar Thrifty.
+May 13 - Avis files with U.S. regulators for antitrust approval for a potential acquisition of Dollar Thrifty.

 May 14 - Hertz says it filed with regulators for antitrust approval for its Dollar Thrifty acquisition.